Arthur Wood (composer): Works

 Wood was a prolific composer of works in a variety of categories, although he was self-taught in composition and orchestration.
 His first published work, the orchestral work Three Old Dances, was first published in 1902.

 After this he became a staff composer for Boosey & Hawkes, for whom he wrote many orchestral suites and single works, many related to his upbringing.
 These include Three Dale Dances, the Yorkshire Moors Suite, A Lancashire Clog Dance and My Native Heath, from which his most famous piece "Barwick Green" came.
 Other orchestral works include his Concertino in A major, Widow Malone, An Oriental Scene and Fairy Dreams.

 He also composed for a number of stage musicals, such as Yvonne, Petticoat Fair, and Fancy Fair, the latter two dating from about 1918.

 Apart from "Barwick Green", his works are now rarely performed.

 Personal life

-Wood married Ethel Louise Bean (born 1874), daughter of a stationer and printer, in 1898 at Knaresborough.
-The Oxford Dictionary of National Biography states that they had two sons and one daughter, although a Chiswick website apparently in contact with his grand-daughter reported in 2012 that Wood had five children, including eldest son Edwin who became a musician but died in his thirties, son Charles who became an actuary, a daughter who became a writer and a daughter who became an actress.
-His daughter Peggy Ann Wood (1912-1998) was an actress, director and theatre manager based in Bristol.
+In 1898, Wood married Ethel Louise Wood (née Bean; 1874– 1953).
+The couple had five children (Note: Also cited as three.) including Peggy Ann Wood, an actress, director and theatre manager.

-Wood moved to live in London in 1903, and in 1907 moved into 20, Arlington Gardens in Chiswick.
+Wood moved to live in London in 1903, and in 1907 moved into 20, Arlington Gardens in Chiswick, Middlesex (present-day London).
 He was a member of two gentlemen's clubs: the Green Room Club and the Savage Club.

 Wood died at this address on 18 January 1953.
 In 2012 Wood's grand-daughter led an unsuccessful campaign to have a blue plaque erected on the building, which has been converted into flats.